ryantd42/NY-Legislative-Git/2023/S4265B-2023/bill.md

   Further,  The  National Institutes of Health (NIH) conducted an eight- year study of over  46,000  women  who  used  permanent  hair  dyes  and straighteners.
+They  found  that women of color who regularly used dyes

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD07027-12-4
+ S. 4265--B  2

-They  found  that women of color who regularly used dyes and straighteners had a 45 percent  higher  breast  cancer  risk.
+ and straighteners had a 45 percent  higher  breast  cancer  risk.
 White women faced a 7 percent higher breast cancer risk.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07027-10-4
- S. 4265--A  2

   European  Union  countries  prohibit  (with few exceptions) substances classified as carcinogenic, mutagenic,  or  toxic  for  reproduction  in cosmetic  products.
 The Canadian government regularly updates a Cosmetic